Tourism Potential in Pakistan

 - “The Wazir Khan Mosque” was Built in the 17th century by the Mughal Rule.

-- “Jahangir Tomb” the 17th century Tomb of the Mughal Emperor Jahangir.
+- “Jahangir Tomb” is the 17th century Tomb of the Mughal Emperor Jahangir.

 - “Pakistan Monument” Dedicated to the Martyrs of Pakistan

-- “Minar-e-Pakistan” The site where the Pakistan Resolution was passed.
+- “Minar-e-Pakistan” is The site where the Pakistan Resolution was passed.